JsyTim/VAST_Mini_Challenge_Three/README.md

 Jie Li (Github Name: Artlands):

-Siyuan Jiang (Github Name: JsyTim): Created StHimark Map as the center controller to control time series and heat map by using click function; Added Mobile Sensor Routes to show the movement of different mobile cars during five days; The Layout of the website.
+Siyuan Jiang (Github Name: JsyTim): Created StHimark Map as the center controller to control time series and heat map by using click function; Added Mobile Sensor Routes to show the movement of different mobile cars during five days; The Layout of the website; Made the GIF file.

 ## Video demo link: